Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

-Equal rationale can be observed in, e.g., Europe and the European Union in their strive towards achieving an open strategic autonomy, able to make technical and sourcing decision based on European values, norms and laws~\citep{openforumeurope2022strategic}.
-Favouring of OSS vis-à-vis proprietary solutions is considered a key step towards avoiding vendor-lock-in and by extension strengthening the digital sovereignty~\citep{blind2021impact}.
-The referred independence and sovereignty commonly also include promoting and growing a domestic or local ecosystem of vendors and service suppliers, investing in national R\&D capabilities, upskilling the digital workforce, and by extension boosting the economic growth of the corresponding region~\citep{bouras2014policy, blind2021impact, maldonado2010process}.
-Blind et al.~\citep{maldonado2010process} specifically note how Asian countries surveyed signal a higher focus on promoting OSS in the context of their domestic industries, while European and American countries surveyed have a higher focus on public procurement of OSS-based solutions.
+A similar rationale can be observed, e.g., in Europe and the European Union in their strive towards achieving open strategic autonomy, able to make technical and sourcing decisions based on European values, norms, and laws~\cite{openforumeurope2022strategic}.
+Favouring OSS vis-à-vis proprietary solutions is considered a key step towards avoiding vendor lock-in and, by extension, strengthening digital sovereignty~\cite{blind2021impact}.
+The referred independence and sovereignty commonly also include promoting and growing a domestic or local ecosystem of vendors and service providers, investing in national R\&D capabilities, upskilling the digital workforce, and, by extension, boosting the economic growth of the corresponding region~\cite{bouras2014policy, blind2021impact, maldonado2010process}.
+Blind et al.~\cite{maldonado2010process} specifically note that Asian countries surveyed signal a greater focus on promoting OSS in their domestic industries, while European and American countries surveyed show a greater focus on public procurement of OSS-based solutions.

-Considering transparency and democracy, OSS may be seen as a means to scrutinize and promote trust of public digital services, what data they collect, and how this is processed~\citep{blind2021impact}.
-Citizens and society are by extension enabled to hold PSOs and policy makers accountable, and demand change when needed~\citep{thevenet2024progress}.
+Considering transparency and democracy, OSS may be seen as a means to scrutinise and promote trust in public digital services, what data they collect, and how this is processed~\cite{blind2021impact}.
+Citizens and society are, by extension, enabled to hold PSOs and policy-makers accountable, and demand change when needed~\cite{thevenet2024progress}.